SRCF/docs/source/timeout/tos.rst

 As with any other service we offer, use of Timeout is subject to specific terms of service.
 Our `general terms of service <https://www.srcf.net/tos>`__ still applies.

 * As Timeout is still in its early stages, please understand that downtime may occur at any given moment.
 We have worked hard on putting measures in place to prevent this, but given that the SRCF itself is still learning the ins and outs of this new system, we ask you to recognize this as a possibility.
+There is an expected vulnerability period from 2-3AM on Sundays, as is the case for our other services.
 * Timeout is a service we foresee being heavily used.
 For this reason, please do not leave meetings open for hours on end or set your webcam quality to anything excessive for long periods of time.
 Rememeber that the quality of Timeout is in part dependent on its users and whether they respect others using it.
 * Do not misuse our systems.
 Any attempt to backdoor, tamper with, or access unauthorized information will be swiftly dealt with and reported to the relevant authorities.
 * You are responsible for maintaining the security of your account.
 As is stated in our general ToS, we are not responsible for any attempts to access your account, including all possible events occurring following said access.